PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README_inference.md

 sh gpu_infer_long.sh
 ```

-Note that predicting ultra-long monomer protein is only supported by model parameter `model_5` with setting `enable_low_memory` currently.
+Note that predicting ultra-long monomer protein is only supported by model parameter `model_5` with setting `enable_low_memory` on 8 A100 80G GPUs currently.

 ## Copyright